amircybersec/report-collector/discussion.md

 3. Consumption of reports; Analysis and visualization

-The last step is to analyze and make sense of the report to gain insight into the underlying root causes and find a work-around for example if a blocking is taking place.
+The last step, but perhaps the most important piece is to analyze and make sense of the report to gain insight into the underlying root causes and find a work-around for example if a blocking is taking place.
 Consumption of the log data requires that the report data adheres to some known format (either user defined or standard format).
-This way information can be easily extracted from the data and analyzed.
+This way target information can be easily extracted from the report data and analyzed.
+Enforcing a universal format is however challening and not practical.
+A good format must offer flexibility to define new fields (inject new information) while including more rigid sections that capture protocol agnostic or generic information.

-## Target audience and UX
+## Target audience and experience

 This system can be used by the following target groups: